SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/index.md

 SAINT counters are stored in the [countervalue][3] table and updated automatically as you do things:

 * When SAINT is enabled, whenever a contact or a project is created, a bunch of counter rows are created.
-* Whenever an appointment, document, or sale is created, then the corresponding counter rows are updated.
+* Whenever an follow-up, document, or sale is created, then the corresponding counter rows are updated.

 SAINT **values** are simple binary values (on or off) that determine the look and feel of the company and project cards.
 These values are stored in the [statusvalue][1] table.